Willy624/Website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Research Professional of Economics at the the University of Chicago Booth School of Business.
-I am currently working under professor Eric Budish's and Anthony Lee Zhang's projects.
+I am a Research Professional of Economics at the the University of Chicago Booth School of Business working for Eric Budish and Anthony Lee Zhang.